Fixed Fee Conveyancing

 • A physical inspection of the property.

-• Advice on any planning implications unless instructed to do so which may be subject to additional charges.
+• Guidance on any planning implications.
+We can be instructed to provide this subject to additional charges.

 • Checks on the property to ensure that it has been built in accordance with any planning permissions granted.

-• Advice on tax or other accounting matters.
+• Recommendations on tax or other accounting matters.

-The legal fees set out below are charged on the basis of fixed fees.
+The legal fees set out below are charged on the basis of a fixed fee service.

 FREEHOLDLEASEHOLD